“It doesn’t matter what color you are, we’re all the same.”

 What would happen if we just appreciated differences for what they are instead of being ashamed of noticing them?

-When children notice differences, our response seems to be to redirect them on what we have in common.
+When children notice differences, our response seems to be to redirect them to what we have in common.

 Why don’t we use those natural observations to our advantage and teach our kids about the world?